 Planning a road trip?
 You might find some of these other guides useful.
 Here’s everything you might need to plot a cross-country journey, a family vacation, or a solo trek.

 It’s easy to assume that travelers need to trek to Thailand or some undiscovered South American waterfall to find the perfect natural swimming hole.
-However, many of the world’s most stunning and jaw-dropping lagoons are located a lot closer.
-Here are the best swimming holes in the contiguous United States.
+However, many of the world’s most jaw-dropping lagoons are located a lot closer.
+Here are the best swimming holes in the United States.

 Nothing about the Grand Canyon disappoints and Havasu Falls is no exception.
 Situated on the 188,000-acre tribal reserve of the Havasupai people — long considered the guardians of the Grand Canyon — the falls provide a unique destination for hikers that’s unlike any other in the U.S. The stunning falls are difficult to get to, requiring a 10-mile hike each way, so the journey isn’t for the feeble.
 They can be reached on foot or on horseback, and it may be best to go with a guide like Wildland Trekking to handle the logistics.
 The company even offers a helicopter option to cut the hiking down to just two miles.

 As if you needed another reason to visit Austin, one of the most stunning pools in the Lower 48 is located 23 miles west of the city.
 Hamilton Pool Preserve is the result of a limestone dome collapse over an underground river some thousands of years ago (travelers familiar with Mexican cenotes will recognize the geological anomaly immediately).
 It’s one of the easiest pools to reach on this list and, while that guarantees you’ll have plenty of company there, it’s still well worth the drive.